Search continues for 20 missing after rain-triggered mudslide in Shizuoka

 The Meteorological Agency said heavy rain is expected to continue mostly in areas on the Sea of Japan side and warned the public to be vigilant against further mudslides, flooding and swollen rivers.

+According to the Shizuoka Local Meteorological Office, some areas will experience heavy rain with thunder into Monday afternoon.
+It also forecast cumulative rainfall of 500 millimeters and said there was a risk of mudslides even in areas experiencing lower levels of rainfall.

-The disaster is thought to have affected some 80 houses, some of which were completely destroyed, in the hot-spring resort after mud cascaded from a mountain top at around 10:30 a.m.
-Saturday.
+The disaster completely destroyed some homes after mud cascaded from a mountain top at around 10:30 a.m.
+Saturday, traveling a distance of about 2 kilometers.

+The prefectural government said the mudslide is likely to have occurred after a sizeable amount of soil loosened, but it remains unclear whether the soil was there naturally or as a result of some kind of excavation or construction work.

+In Tokyo, the government, which set up a task force at the Prime Minister's Office Saturday, continues to monitor the situation.

 As of Sunday morning, nearly 390 people were ordered to evacuate.
 The city government issued the highest level of alert due to the high risk of sediment-related disasters.